Mpouransari/Tarantula-Trade-Extension-T-TTE/README.md

 # How it works?

 1. send your requests and receive Expert Advisor (EA MT5/MT4) in Metatrader terminal.

  - you can also ask your questions from the support department:

+ - Contact support to receive a FREE 24-hour test 👇🏻👇🏻👇🏻

 | [Tarantula SUPPORT DEPARTMENT In Telegram ](    https://t.me/Tarantula_support_bot) |
 | -------------------------- |